juju-solutions/juju-solutions.github.io/_posts/2014-10-03-two-deployments.md

 By: @bcsaller w/ @whitmo

-At the Juju Solutions sprint this week
+At the Juju Solutions sprint in Dillon
 [Chuck Butler](https://twitter.com/lazypower) demoed a nice example of using the
 [Rails charm](https://manage.jujucharms.com/charms/precise/rails) to